sschwartzman/newrelic-unix-plugin/README.md

 #### V3.0

-* MAC OS X support!
+* OS X/macOS support!
-  * Tested on Yosemite (10.11), please let me know if it works for you on other OS X versions.
+  * Tested on Yosemite (10.10) and Sierra (10.12), please let me know if it works for you on other OS X versions.
 * Support for setting your own hostname
 * Support for "netstat" and "ps" commands on all platforms
 * MUCH improved parsing of commands, now using regex